 In society, people are always rushing.
 We download our videos fast and our music fast.
 We like fast food.
 We’re always in a rush.
 The last place I can assure you that you ever want to feel compelled to rush is right before you sign on the dotted line for an agreement.

-At least once a week I get a phone call or somebody comes in because they’ve endorsed an agreement, and they’re panicked because they didn’t know what was in the agreement before they signed.
+At least once a week I get a phone call or someone comes to me because they’ve endorsed an agreement, and they’re panicked because they didn’t know what was in the agreement before they signed.
 And I’m not here to laugh—quite frankly, to me, it’s the gift that keeps on giving.
 But I’ll share with you just one story.
-Recently, I had a young man who was buying a newer construction home for around $600,000, and he had an earnest money deposit that he had already put down on the home for approximately $30,000.
+Recently, I had a young man who was buying a newer construction home for around $600,000, and he had an earnest money deposit he had already put down on the home for approximately $30,000.
 He didn’t read the contract and he was having second thoughts about a week to two later.
-He called me in a panic to know if he could get out of the agreement.
-I said, well, did you read your agreement?
-He says, “honestly, no.” And while that’s a very big investment, it doesn’t surprise me.
+He called me in a panic to see if he could get out of the agreement.
+I said, “Well, did you read your agreement?
+“He says, “honestly, no.” And while that’s a very big investment, it doesn’t surprise me.